 The last batch I made was a disaster due to an error in how much flour was needed.
 After the disaster, I took a break from Challah making and focused on other things.
 I re-visited Challah yesterday and do believe I’ve found a great recipe.

-This Challah is from Recipezaar.
+This Challah is from Recipezaar (now Food.com).
 It is very easy to make if you have a stand mixer, though you can definitely make it without one.

-Before you make this recipe, take a look at the version on Recipezaar and read what others have to say.
+Before you make this recipe, take a look at the original version and read what others have to say.
 A few people had issues with the amount of flour.
 I used bread flour and 4 cups (18 oz or 1 pound 2 oz) was fine.
 The dough seemed a bit dry at first, but it rose perfectly.
 My other issue with that recipe is it says preheat the oven to 400 degrees in the first step.
 You don’t bake the Challah for another 2 ½ to 3 hours after assembling, so you shouldn’t even turn on the oven until bake time (recipe pet peeve).

 Rich Challah (Braided Egg Bread)

-Dough should be a little sticky.
-Place in oiled bowl, cover and let rise in warm place until double in bulk (1 hour).
+- Dough should be a little sticky.
+Place in oiled bowl, cover and let rise in warm place until doubled in bulk (1 hour).
 Punch down dough.
-Let rise until double in bulk again (1 hour)
+Let rise until doubled in bulk again (1 hour)

-Brush with beaten egg yolk, sprinkle with seeds if desired, then bake in a preheated 400 degree oven for approximately 30 minutes or until golden brown.
+- Brush with beaten egg yolk, sprinkle with seeds if desired, then bake in a preheated 375 degree oven for approximately 35 minutes or until golden brown.
 Check after 20 minutes, and if the Challah is a deep golden brown after 20 minutes, then shield it loosely with foil.

 - The challah is done when it sounds hollow when thumped on the bottom.